Skip to main content

 I am a qualified hairdresser.
 I trained when I was 17, and although I loved the creativity of the role I decided to take a different path.
 I do the odd haircut from time to time which has come in handy lately.

-Strategic Members
+Strategic Partner Members

 Picture of Hayley Verrico